rtogn/YouTube-Comment-Sentiment-Analysis-Website/README.md

 	<img src="https://user-images.githubusercontent.com/60898339/222607858-0d541aac-352e-429a-9751-e48df3144a3c.png" width=50% height=50%>
 </div>

-4. Select API Key from the dropdown menu and wait for it to create.
+4. Select API Key from the dropdown menu and wait for it to be created.
 The text listed in "Your API Key" made up of random letters is your new key.
 You will return to this page to copy the key later for your .env (environment) file.
 5. On the same page select 'Enabled APIs & services' on the side bara, then select '+ ENABLE APIS AND SERVICES' at the top of the page
 6. After being redirected, type 'YouTube' in the search bar and hit enter
 7. A few options will come up, select 'YouTube Data API v3'